SURGICAL TECHNOLOGIST

 Christina Nweme

-Immediately after graduating from the Surgical Technologist program, Christina began her new career as a Labor and Delivery Surgical Tech.
+Immediately after graduating from the Surgical Technologist certificate program, Christina began her new career as a Labor and Delivery Surgical Tech.
 She's one step closer to her goal of becoming a doctor.

 Program Gallery